These home loans offer low costs, coupled with a host of features, giving the best overall value.

-What is a modular home?
+First, what is a modular home?

 You know when you buy a piece of furniture from somewhere that isn't Ikea, it actually arrives already built and ready for use?
 A modular home is like that.

-Do banks lend for modular homes?
+Do banks actually lend for modular homes?

 It is possible to get finance, though.
 You'll just need to do your research and talk to lenders early on in the process.
 Some lenders have strict criteria on the types of homes they'll lend for.
-(For example, did you know it can be harder to get loans for really small apartments?)
+(For example, did you know it can also be harder to get loans for really small apartments?)

 Either way, construction finance works in a really specific way where the bank gives you the money bit by bit as the construction progresses.
-But prefabrication homes are built in a different way where that doesn't really work.

 So how does financing work for modular homes?